Finote Selam

 Finote Selam (Amharic: ፍኖተ ሰላም) is a town and separate woreda in western Ethiopia.
 Located in the Mirab Gojjam Zone of the Amhara Region, by road 387 km from Addis Ababa and 176 km from Bahir Dar.
 By air, the distance from Addis Ababa is 246 km.
 Finote Selam, the "Pacific Road", is the name given by Emperor Haile Silassie during the Italian invasion on Ethiopia.
 Formerly its name was Wojet.
 Now Finote Selam is the capital city of West Gojjam Zone.
 This town has a longitude and latitude of 10°42′N 37°16′E with an elevation of 1917 meters above sea level.

 History

 Finote Selam, the "Pacific Road", the name given by Emperor Haile Silassie during the Italian invasion on Ethiopia.
 Formerly its name was Wojet.

 In 1964, a hospital for lepers had been built in Finote Selam by the private fund "Swedish Aid to Leprous Children in Ethiopia".
 The hospital, Finote Selam Hospital, is a district hospital although it not upgraded to a general hospital.
 The hospital has a limited resources.
 In 2019, there was a peaceful demonstration of hospital staff, asking for good governance and that "the hospital shall be general hospital".

-Rally against the government

-On August 25, 2016, People of Finote Selam demonstrated against the national government.
-Regime forces shot and killed a college student in Finote Selam, West Gojam on Thursday as they used lethal force to disperse protesters who took to the streets for the second day to show solidarity with the Amhara and Oromo people who demand an end to TPLF rule.
+On August 25, 2016, during the 2016–2018 Ethiopian state of emergency, residents of Finote Selam demonstrated against the former TPLF-led government.
+Government forces then shot and killed a college student in the town in an attempt to disperse protesters.